-Vice President: Ronald Duncan The San Gorgonio Pass Water Agency is pleased to publish this annual Report on Water Conditions, which it has been doing for over two decades.
+On behalf of the Board of Directors of the San Gorgonio Pass Water Agency, I am pleased to publish this annual Report on Water Conditions, which we have been doing in various forms for over two decades.

-Treasurer: Leonard Stephenson The primary purpose of the report is to convey the status of ground and surface water resources within the Pass area.
+The primary purpose of the report is to convey the status of ground and surface water resources within the Pass region, specifically our service area.
 The Agency uses the report as a tool to help us determine the extent of recharge needed in local basins each year.
-Others use the report for planning purposes as well.
+Others use the report for planning purposes.